Get insider access

 macOS Compatibility

-For the most part, there are no serious issues using this monitor with recent Mac devices.
-The max refresh rate with a recent M1 MacBook Pro is 120Hz, as long as the refresh rate setting on the monitor is set to 120Hz.
+For the most part, there are no serious issues using this monitor with macOS.
+The max refresh rate with an M1 MacBook Pro is 120Hz, as long as the refresh rate setting on the monitor is set to 120Hz.
 If you set the Refresh Rate setting on the monitor to 60Hz or 240Hz, you'll be locked at 60Hz.
 VRR doesn't work properly when you're not gaming.
 HDR works fine as well, but the color temperature appears to be a bit off.

 Features